Climate change and the Pacific oyster microbiome and mortality

 Recently, Pacific oysters have undergone a series of mass mortality events, leading to devastating ecological and economic consequences.
 In the past few years, death rates have regularly exceeded 50 percent in Pacific oysters farmed in Baynes Sound, British Columbia during July and August.
 Given the seasonal trend, scientists have hypothesized that ocean warming and acidification due to climate change may be at play.

-Curtis Suttle, a professor of microbiology and immunology, earth, ocean, and atmospheric sciences, and botany, wondered if shifting environmental parameters may affect the Pacific oyster via its microbiome.
+Curtis Suttle, a professor in the Department of Microbiology and Immunology, the Department of Earth, Ocean, and Atmospheric Sciences, and the Department of Botany, wondered if shifting environmental parameters may affect the Pacific oyster via its microbiome.
 As the Pacific oyster filter feeds and interacts with its marine ecosystem, it builds up a microscopic ecosystem of its own — a complex community of bacteria, fungi, and other microorganisms inhabiting its gut and gills.
 As these microorganisms have evolved to perform important biological functions under specific conditions, increasing water temperature and acidity could disrupt the oyster’s microbiome and impact its health.

 To explore these connections, Suttle’s team took part in a collaborative, multi-institutional study, acquiring Pacific oyster spat (the juvenile life stage) grown at the Deep Bay Marine Field Station of Vancouver Island University and conducting experiments at the Hakai Institute Marna Lab on Quadra Island, British Columbia.
 The researchers placed the oysters in tanks filled with water from their natural environment in the Strait of Georgia, sampling from both surface water and deep-ocean water where sunken organic matter is decomposed in order to expose the oysters to a diverse array of microorganisms.
 They then adjusted the temperature or acidity of the water in each tank and, after three weeks, analyzed the composition of the oyster’s microbiomes.